Azure/azure-devops-cli-extension/doc/elm_migrations_tsg.md

 > **Tip:** If you're confident and want to start a full migration right away (skip validate-only), omit the `--validate-only` flag.

 If `--github-token` is not provided, the CLI checks `ELM_GITHUB_TOKEN` and then runs GitHub device flow to acquire a token.
+If you pass `--service-endpoint-id` (a GitHub Enterprise Server service connection used to sync commits), device flow is skipped — supply `--github-token` or `ELM_GITHUB_TOKEN` only if user-identity verification is also needed.

 You can also pass a token or PAT explicitly: